vitorhmf/loyalty-program/README.md

 * **RDS:** After clustering the dataset, the final result was saved to a Postgres database in RDS.
 * **Elastic Beanstalk:** This AWS service has deployed Metabase, an open source business intelligence tool that lets you create charts and dashboards using data from multiple databases and data sources.
 In the case of this project, Metabase was connected to the database saved in RDS.

 The final data product to be presented to the business team is a dashboard containing a summary of the main attributes of each cluster.
-This material can be accessed through this [link](http://metabase-env-1.eba-7pq32h2g.us-east-1.elasticbeanstalk.com/public/dashboard/1c3af7bd-d280-4a06-95d4-441c69983192)
+The dashboard was developed with Metabase and deployed on AWS, however, due to maintenance costs, it was taken down.

 <img src="image/dashboard_overview.png" width="1000">